dart-archive/conference_app/readme.md

 Editing any of this info in the firebase admin page will do a live update of all clients automatically.

-### Feeds page

-This is a live Twitter feed of any tweets matching the search term `#dartconf OR #flutterio OR #angulardart`.
-Selecting a tweet will open the cooresponding item directly at twitter.io.
-A pull-down gesture will refresh the tweet data.

-### Map page

-This is a static image of the conference location.

 ### Info page

 This is a page for general conference information.
 It's broken into a handful of